grnet/synnefo/docs/admin-guide.rst

 Here we will describe how should a large scale Synnefo deployment look like.
 Make sure you are familiar with Synnefo and Ganeti before proceeding with this section.
-This means you should at least have already set up successfully a working Synnefo deployment as described in the :ref:`Admin's Quick Installation Guide
+This means you should at least have already set up successfully a working Synnefo deployment as described in the :ref:`Admin's Installation Guide
 <quick-install-admin-guide>` and also read the Administrator's Guide until this
 section.